alex-nowicki/tome/src/pages/garuda/stories/strays-episode-1.md

 “Khuyen!”

 She swings and misses, a fly escaping.
 “God dammit.
 Who’s the fucking idiot?”
 She turns around on the desk, still clutching her flip flop in one hand.
 “Bopha Krol.
-Why don’t you come a bit closer so I can at least squash one annoyance today.”
+Why don’t you come a bit closer so I can at least squash one bug today.”

 “It’s nice to see you too.”
 Bopha walks over and offers a hand.
 “Let me help you down.”

 She smacks his hand with the flip flop, “You think I didn’t hear you calling me the Old Lady outside.”

 Bopha winces, “Just a term of endearment.”

 Khuyen sprightly steps down onto her chair and back to the floor.
 “Is that so?”
 She fixes him with a sharp gaze.
 She would have made an excellent principal, or investigator.

 “So what brings the unreliable captain of the Garuda to my office.
-Uninvited I might add.”
+Uninvited, I might add.”

 “I thought we should catch up and work things out.”